BetterThanTomorrow/calva-docs/docs/vim.md

 In general Calva's default key bindings are not very VI-ish.

 You can add these keybindings to your `init.vim` if you are using the VSCode Neovim extension.
-It is inspired by and tries to emulate the keybindings found in [vim-fireplace](https://github.com/tpope/vim-fireplace) which is the most popular vim plugin for clojure.
+It is inspired by and tries to emulate the keybindings found in [vim-fireplace](https://github.com/tpope/vim-fireplace) which is the most popular vim plugin for Clojure.

 ```
 nmap cqp :call VSCodeNotify('calva.jackIn')<CR>